 I think the stars aligned when I found this album.
 On my first listen, I instantly loved it.
 I was obsessed with every melody, and loved how I could just swim in all the emotion.
-Life’s continued for months and I’m at a place where I find myself appreciating it more than ever before, even after the countless listens.
+I’m at a place where I find myself appreciating it more than ever before, even after the countless listens.
 Time flies, but these songs have taken their sweet time in the back of my mind.

 In an internet-frenzied world where music discovery has become easier than ever before, Double Virgo’s mystique continues to pique the interests of even the most chronically-online music enthusiasts all over the internet.
 Their latest EP, Eros in the Bunker, represents an entirely new era of output for the London based duo, as they introduce technical polish onto their lo-fi, dreamy soundscape that draws inspiration from genres such as shoegaze, slacker rock, grunge, and hypnagogic pop—all without sacrificing the raw edge their cult following has grown attached to.
 Their most cinematic work to date, Eros in the Bunker is a glum, yet exciting glimpse into this mysteriously shrouded corner of artistically peculiar music that they inhabit online—a remarkable 5-song run where their fully realized sound is given a stage to reign in triumph in front of a larger audience.